 "Promise me one thing, Dobby."
 "Anything, sir!"
 "Never try to save my life again."
 Except he does.
 And he succeeds.
 And he dies.

 In the movie version of Goblet of Fire, Fred and George have a fight after being turned into old men by the age line, which in itself is ironic considering it's the closest Fred will ever get to growing old properly.
 But also, if you listen close enough and/or turn on the captions, one of them says, "I'll tear your ears off!"
+Note that the film came out two years before the final book.

 The silly argument in The World's End about the five main characters somehow being the Three Musketeers is a lot less funny if you know that two of them will die.
 This is actually lampshaded: when the three survivors are reunited, the Three Musketeers comparison is brought up again.